 Pillar 3 Disclosure

-The Firm is categorised as a Collective Portfolio Management firm (subject to BIPRU) by the FCA for capital purposes.
+The Firm is authorised and regulated by the Financial Conduct Authority (the "FCA") with Firm Reference Number 748414 as an investment advisor and investment manager.
+The Firm is categorised as a Limited Licence BIPRU Firm by the FCA for capital purposes.
 It reports on a stand-alone basis.

 Pillar 3 disclosure fulfils the Firm's obligation to disclose to market participants key pieces of information on a firm's capital, risk exposures and risk assessment processes.